cerebro-data/external-docs/Install.md

 - CEREBRO_KERBEROS_KEYTAB_FILE: Path to keytab file containing both principals.
   This path needs to be accessible from the DeploymentManager but can be on the local machine or in S3.
+- CEREBRO_KERBEROS_ENABLED_REALMS: List of comma-separated cross realms to accept connections from.
+This does not need to be specified if only connections from the CEREBRO_KERBEROS_PRINCIPAL realm is allowed to connect.

 ```shell
 # Example: